Security-Development/security-development.github.io/_posts/2025-07-24-hacking-camp-27th-P0R0C3E5S1N9-write-up.md

 </pre>
 </div>

-While I was thinking about how to analyze the code, I came up a website called "beautifier.io".
+While I was thinking about how to analyze the code, I came up with a website called "beautifier.io".
 It improves the readability of input JavaScript code.
 I inputted JavaScript code on the site.
 The website improved the code's readability, and I enhanced it further based on my own preferences.
-The code of below is the result from that
+The code below is the result from that

 <div style="background-color: rgb(33, 37, 41); padding: 1em;">
 <pre style="color: rgb(255, 255, 255); font-size: 1em; text-align: left;">